solislemuslab/network-simulation-study/wiki-example/readme.md

 ## Scripts

-- **julia_snaq.jl:** read the concordance factors and the gene tree to estimate hybridizations
+- **julia_snaq.jl:** read the concordance factors and the gene tree to estimate hybridizations.
+This script use Distributed package to run in many Threads.
+First it no run, then Gustavo sugest to use: exeflags=“–project=$(Base.active_project())”: see following link [stackoverflow](https://stackoverflow.com/questions/70792051/package-set-up-not-propagating-to-workers-with-distributed).

+  - code sequence.
+    - using Distributed
+    - addprocs(4, exeflags="--project=$(Base.active_project())")
+    - @everywhere using PhyloNetworks
+    - @everywhere using Functors

 - **julia_snaq.sh:** load julia and julia pakages stored in tar.gz.
 Call  the concordance factors and the gene tree files and pass it to julia_snaq.jl to estimate hybridizations.